CoderDojo-IowaCity/Documentation/README.md

-Documentation and policies used by CoderDojo McDonough
+Documentation and policies used by CoderDojo Iowa City (!)
+In progress